Hero Background

 ...

-The network perform quite well for the amount of data used with a validation accuracy of 94%
+The network perform quite well for the amount of data used with a validation accuracy of 97% reached with 30 Epochs.

 • IoU Metric also knonw as Jaccard coefficient is evaluated: